jcaffet/prowler-batch/README.md

 ## Technicals details

 Prowler batch simply runs [Prowler script](https://github.com/toniblyx/prowler) into AWS Batch jobs.
-It simply industrializes the deletion process thanks to the following AWS resources :
+It industrializes the scan process thanks to the following AWS resources :
 - CloudWatch Rule to trigger the deletion execution
 - Batch to ensure a pay per use strategy
 - ECR to host the Docker image that embeds Prowler